|Program > Semester/Year Program > Italy > Courses|

 Prerequisite: Introductory Macroeconomics and Marketing, with Introductory Microeconomics strongly recommended.

 This course aims to provide an overview of the external political, cultural, financial and other environmental forces that influence marketing management in multinational enterprises.
 The objective is to explore all global marketing issues to see how they affect the decision-making processes of the global firm and especially of those operating in Europe.
-The course includes guest speakers from international companies based in Italy and a one-day academic excursion to the Nestlé chocolate factory in Perugia.
-Cross-listed with International Business 3553.
+The course also envisions outside guest speakers managing international companies based in Italy.

 Economics 3563 | International Trade (3 credits) Fall/Spring semester

 See the Liberal Arts section for course description.

 Liberal Arts courses take advantage of the wonderful cultural resources of Italy.
 You will be immersed in an academic experience that makes the most of Rome as a crossroads of historic and contemporary issues.